crickets-and-comb/shared/README.md

 # shared

+CURRENTLY using main to debug consuming repo, so not a stable API at the moment -- not expecting anyone to use this anytime soon, so willing to break the "contract" for the moment at this early stage of public release.

 Shared resources and tools, mainly GitHub Actions reusable workflows and Makefile dev tools.

 This is a [Crickets and Comb](https://cricketsandcomb.org) resource.